xunchiasg/SG_Census_Map/README.md

 ![SG_region](https://github.com/user-attachments/assets/734723d9-057e-40c7-9edd-3bb8b8179948)
 *Region Map*

-### Python Script and Deployment
+### Python Script (Streamlit)

-The [Plotly Dash](https://dash.plotly.com/) framework, which includes the Plotly graphing library was used to build an interactive data app using a seperate Python script.
-The app also incorporates the use of Dash Bootstrap Components (dbc) with deployment on Google Cloud Run.

-Dash components within the app were selected to allow for user exploration and analysis of the combined dataframes, although certain key population indicators are displayed by default via ```dcc.store``` for state saving.
-Usage of the dashboard aims to understand key datapoints, including:
+[Streamlit](https://streamlit.io/) platform and library was used to create and deploy a Python script/dashboard containing the above demographic data derived through the above steps, and includes the use of Plotly graphing library within.

 - Observation 1
 - Observation 2